segdeha/es6/lessons/variables.md

 # Variable Assignment

-In older versions of JavaScript, there was essentially the following one way to declare variables:
+In older versions of JavaScript, the following was the only way to declare a variable:

     var myVariable = 42;